mobify/developer-values/README.md

     - As the person receiving feedback, strive to be as open to the feedback as possible.
 This will help maximize learning.
 (Note: that is not a license for reviewers to completely disregard the feelings of the person who wrote the code - we believe that relationships are more important than process or tools).

 #### Be a software craftsman/craftswoman.
 - Take pride in how you build the software and your craftsmanship regardless of how the product does in the market.
-This doesn't mean gold-plating everything, often you should act pragmatically.
+This doesn't mean gold-plating everything.
 Shipping value to users is the most important thing, but make sure to take the time to reflect on what you build, and do a post mortem and always make sure you're not repeating the mistakes of the past.
 - Ensure you challenge designs that you see problems with instead of implementing them without questioning.